Revelation23/BrainDead2k23/README.md

 For **Problem Statement 1**, you are required to submit a concise report in **.pptx or .pdf format**.<br/>
 For **Problem Statement 2**, prepare a report and append it with the report you prepared in problem statement 1.
 Uplaod your **.iPython notebook** to **Github** and share the link to your repository.
 Ensure that the **repository is public.** <br/>
 Long story short, create a **single concise report** covering **both** the problem statements (if you have solved both), and upload the code for Problem 2 to Github. <br/>
-Both problems are compulsory.
+Both problems are **compulsory**.
 But...<br/>
-You can submit whichever question you can solve.
+You can **submit whichever question** you can solve.
 So for eg, if you upload the report for Problem Statement 1, but not the iPython notebook for Problem Statement 2, then your score for Problem 2 will be 0 (Aryabhatta to be blamed).
 And vice versa. <br/>

 ---